kjell/mcn-2020-git-haiku/index.md

-Swallow in the dusk
+Why so scrawny, cat?
-How swift it is
+to see the moon, whose solemn pace
-The Autumn wind.
+The autumn dusk is here.